Alien-Worlds/the-lore/README.md

 Dria nodded, her metal fingers drumming lightly on the doorway. *'They want their Triactor prototype back, and they're threatening to take drastic measures to retrieve it.
 The council is debating whether we should return it.'*

 Cale scowled.
-Months before, the Augments had been hailed as heroes for asserting their independence when they had ‘acquired’ the Triactor prototype from Azurion Inc., an Altan-led and the oldest megacorporation.
+Months before, the Augments had been hailed as heroes for asserting their independence when they had 'acquired' the Triactor prototype from Azurion Inc., an Altan-led and the oldest megacorporation.
 Azurion, known for its cutting-edge Triactor technology and ruthless pursuit of profit, had developed the prototype as part of their energy-harnessing ventures.
 The Augments, in their quest to break free from dependence on such technologies, had focused on refining Trilium to power their cybernetic enhancements instead.
 Now, their reverse-engineering of the prototype had attracted unwanted attention from the megacorp.

 'And your thoughts?'
 Cale asked, though he knew her answer.